IS2AI/COVID-19-Simulator/README.md

 Extensive tutorials on how to use the software and analyze the results of the simulator can be found from https://www.youtube.com/channel/UCr7o_0wW4nkqx-G5b7Zopgw

-More detailed information about the project can be found from the webpage (https://issai.nu.edu.kz/episim/).
+More information about the project can be found from the webpage (https://issai.nu.edu.kz/episim/).